mithulkannan17/mithulkannan17/README.md

 ## 🚀 About Me

-- 👋 Hi, I’m Mithul kannan
+- 👋 Hi, I’m Mithul Kannan
 - 👀 I’m interested in software development, particularly in Python and web development.
 I also enjoy exploring machine learning concepts.
 - 🌱 I’m currently learning advanced Python techniques and diving deeper into React.js.
 - 💞️ I’m looking to collaborate on open-source projects related to web development or small Python utilities.